mandeepsingh10/S3FileUploader/README.md

 - Place the files you want to upload in the data folder.

 5. **Create {env}.vars File**
-- Depending on the environment you're uploading to (e.g., staging), create a file named {env}.vars in the root directory.
+- Depending on the environment you're uploading to (e.g. dev, staging, sandbox, prod) create a file named {env}.vars in the root directory.
 For example, if uploading to staging, create staging.vars.
+- Examples are included in the repo, please refer to the examples directory to check the variable names for each environment.

 6. **Update {env}.vars File**
 - Edit the {env}.vars file and update the bucket name and S3 upload location with your specific values.
 Let's say you want to upload files to staging environment.